Complex projective structures with Schottky holonomy: Preliminaries

 \subsection{Grafting}

-Grafting was initially developed as an operation that transforms a hyperbolic surface to a projective surface by inserting a flat affine cylinder along a circular loop (Maskit \cite{Maskit-69}, Hejhal \cite{Hejhal-75}, Sullivan-Thurston \cite{Sullivan-Thurston-83}, Kamishima-Tan \cite{Kamishima-Tan-92}).
-Goldman used a variation of this grafting operation, which is done along a more general kind of loop, called an \emph{admissible loop}, on a projective surface, and this operation preserves the holonomy representation (\cite{Goldman-87}).
-In this paper, we essentially follow the definition given by Goldman.
-Below, we define grafting operations in terms of minimal developing maps.
-In addition, we define a grafting operation along an arc, so that this operation is compatible with identifying boundary components of base surface(s).
+Grafting was initially developed as an operation that transforms a hyperbolic strucuture to a projective structure on a surface by inserting a flat affine cylinder along a circular loop (Maskit \cite{Maskit-69}, Hejhal \cite{Hejhal-75}, Sullivan-Thurston \cite{Sullivan-Thurston-83}, Kamishima-Tan \cite{Kamishima-Tan-92}).
+Goldman used a variation of this grafting operation, which is often called {\it $2\pi$-grafting}: His grafting is, to an extent, more special since it preserves the holonomy representation of a projective structure, but, to another extent, more general since it can be done along a non-circular loop (\cite{Goldman-87}).